Section 8 Investing: A Comprehensive Guide

 - Get Financing

 The HUD Section 8 program is the largest federal subsidized housing program in the United States, providing financial assistance to nearly 5 million households across the country.
-The Section 8 program was first authorized by the Housing and Community Development Act of 1974, and is managed by the U.S. Department of Housing and Urban Development (HUD).
+The Section 8 program was first authorized by the Housing and Community Development Act of 1974, and it is managed by the U.S. Department of Housing and Urban Development (HUD).
 In order to make housing more accessible to low-income Americans, the program makes rental payments directly to landlords.

 For multifamily real estate investors, participating in the Section 8 program has a variety of advantages, as well as a certain number of disadvantages.
 On one hand, investors can receive regular rental payments from the government, while obtaining a ready supply of tenants waiting to fill their units.
 On the other hand, Section 8 tenants can be often be a serious hassle, and dealing with HUD can require a significant amount of paperwork.